Embraer’s Phenom 300/300E is the best selling light jet of the past decade; We look at its varied seating options.

 That said, Embraer’s new slick interiors (pictured in the introduction and above) for the Phenom 300E now allow owners the same design options as its Praetor 500 and Praetor 600 midsize and super-midsize jets.

-For those of you with even a bit of right-brain impulse, the aesthetics are impressive for a light jet, much more what you would expect stepping onto somebody’s private Gulfstream G650.
+For those of you with even a bit of right-brain impulse, the aesthetics are impressive for a light jet, much more than what you would expect stepping onto somebody’s private Gulfstream G650.

 If you appreciate craftsmanship and beautiful design, I can see being swayed by the new interior options and performance to full ownership.
 After all, next to your home and office, your jet may be one of the places you spend a good chunk of your time.